 One thing that we need to do consistently is shopping for groceries.
 No matter how monotonous and boring it gets, someone in the family has to do it, it turns out to be me in my family.

-Once we finish filling trolley with these goodness, subconsciously it relieves us of guilt to buy processed food.
-Looking back in memory, it explains why I never felt fulfilling when I shopped at local shops and smaller food stores.
+Once we finish filling the trolley with this goodness, subconsciously it relieves us of guilt to buy processed food.
+Looking back in memory, it explains why I never felt fulfilled when I shopped at local shops and smaller food stores.

 No matter what the bigger giants try to advertise, I felt it was my job to make sure that I don’t spend more than what I budgeted for.

 Accepting my lethargy, it is this area of my life that I have neglected for some time.

 Only after analyzing my monthly expense, I realized that I was spending way more than required for a family of two.
 This is above the allocated budget amount for groceries/food, you can view the complete step by step guide to budgeting, in here I have written all the possible budgeting methods and which one is best.